Skip to navigation Skip to content

 • Direct Credit Exemption Reason:

-• Ensure that the partner’s payment destination is not updated, unless the partner has also requested to have their payment destination changed via a separate SS270 form
+• Make sure the partner’s payment destination is not updated, unless the partner has also requested to have their payment destination changed via a separate SS270 form

 • Complete the Source: and DOR: fields, and press [Enter]